telstra/MessagingAPI-SDK-Java/docs/ProvisioningApi.md

 <a name="deleteSubscription"></a>
 # **deleteSubscription**
-> deleteSubscription(body)
+> deleteSubscription(deleteNumberRequest)

 Delete Subscription

 Delete a mobile number subscription from an account

 ### Example
 ```java